Lisa Curry’s relationship with husband Mark Tabone is filled with love and support

 What does Mark Tabone do for a living?

-In 2021, Mark – an Elvis impersonator who had come out of a 25-year marriage – candidly revealed he was “in a hole, single and wondering what my future looked like” before fate intervened in the form of a message from Lisa – who he’d met on a charity walk – in 2015.
+In 2021, Mark – an Elvis impersonator who had come out of a 25-year marriage – candidly revealed he was “in a hole, single and wondering what my future looked like” before fate intervened in the form of a message from Lisa, whom he’d met on a charity walk in 2015.

 Why did Lisa and Grant Kenny split?